 Cases of Initial Application:

-In the electronics industry, most of the early proof-of-concept blockchain applications are focused on protocols between a new (usually large) company and its partners.
+Most early proof-of-concept blockchain applications in the electronics industry focus on protocols between a new (usually large) company and its partners.

 The preliminary agency normally funds the development of the utility, and its partners are usually eager to participate in the advanced method.
 As an illustration:

-Using older technology, this would have to be modeled as a series of separate two-way transactions; blockchain, on the other hand, made it possible to do it all in a single, streamlined transaction.
+Using older technology, this would have to be modeled as a series of separate two-way transactions; blockchain, on the other hand, made it possible to do it all in a single

 (Managing these processes has different benefits: improving accounts receivable helps a company get paid faster, while improving accounts payable helps save money.)